ai-spatial/STAR/Tree-based-models/README.md

 ## Comparing to Random Forest:
 - As a spatially-explicit model (geo-aware version of RF), GeoRF requires an additional input X_loc that stores locations of data points in (X,y).
-- GeoRF needs a group assignment (minimum spatial units) as demonstrated in the code and visualizations in the paper.
+- GeoRF needs a group assignment (minimum spatial units, e.g., grid cells as groups of locations) as demonstrated in the code and discussed/visualized in the paper.
 The group definitions can be customized in customize.py based on data, applications and tasks.

 ## Sample demo data
 - Features X ([X_demo.npy](https://drive.google.com/file/d/1sLM2Los_OHiJho2byLBMYLqkW_LEFtA5/view?usp=drive_link))